Sarah Bloom Raskin

-Sarah Bloom Raskin (born April 15, 1961) is an American attorney and financial markets policymaker who served as the 13th United States Deputy Secretary of the Treasury from 2014 to 2017.
+Sarah Bloom Raskin (born April 15, 1961) is an American attorney and former government official who served as the 13th United States Deputy Secretary of the Treasury from 2014 to 2017.
 Raskin previously served as a member of the Federal Reserve Board of Governors from 2010 to 2014.
 She also was Maryland Commissioner of Financial Regulation.
 She was a Rubenstein Fellow at Duke University.
 She is currently the Colin W. Brown Distinguished Professor of the Practice of Law at Duke Law School.
 She is also a Senior Fellow at the Duke Center on Risk.
 She also serves as a Partner at Kaya Partners, Ltd., a climate advisory firm.

 Early life and education

 Sarah Bloom was born in Medford, Massachusetts in a Jewish family, the daughter of Arlene (née Perlis) and Herbert Bloom.
 Bloom attended Homewood-Flossmoor High School in Flossmoor, Illinois, where she graduated in 1979.

 After graduating from high school, she went on to Amherst College where she graduated magna cum laude and Phi Beta Kappa with a Bachelor of Arts in economics in 1983, and wrote her undergraduate thesis on monetary policy.
 She received her Juris Doctor from Harvard Law School in 1986.
 Raskin was honored with an honorary Doctorate of Humane Letters by Muhlenberg College on May 19, 2019.